jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/applications/reward-tilting/readme.md

 ### 👉Tips for installing ImageReward

-Skip this section if you have ImageRward correctly installed; otherwise, here are some tip.
+Skip this section if you have ImageRward correctly installed; otherwise, here are some tip (unfinished).